amandashlim/comp0034-cw1-g-group-6/app/markdown_files/design_explanation.md

 ![Persona](../assets/persona.png)

 Our target audience for the webapp, are university students who are new to London and looking for accommodation.
-They are generally not familiar with population densities, economic conditions, and variations in population composition of London Boroughs, as those are recognized as some factors that impact the crime rates by the FBI, so they can struggle to make informed judgements on the safety of Boroughs.
+They are generally not familiar with population densities, economic conditions, and variations in population composition of the London Boroughs, as those are recognized as some factors that impact the crime rates by the FBI, so they can struggle to make informed judgements on the safety of the Boroughs.
 Therefore, they rely on websites and articles reporting crime rates and quantifying borough safety.

 The webapp would be useful to the target audience as it would allow them to explore the claims made by various other sources and compare those claims with statistics.

-Moreover, based on personal preferences, they would be able to tailor their searches to the crimes they are more concerned about for Boroughs they're interested in, understand how those crime rates change over seasons/years, and see the crime rate forecasts for the next 6 months.
+Moreover, based on personal preferences, they would be able to tailor their searches to the crimes they are the most concerned about for Boroughs they're interested in, understand how those crime rates change over seasons/years, and see the crime rate forecasts for the next 6 months.

 ### 2. Software Engineering Process - CRISP DM

-In our application development process we adhered to the 6 CRISP-DM Phases outlined by the [Data Science Process Alliance](https://www.datascience-pm.com/crisp-dm-2/) and used an agile approach, iterating on multiple Phases without necessarily locking on a previous one.
+In our application development process we adhered to the 6 CRISP-DM Phases outlined by the [Data Science Process Alliance](https://www.datascience-pm.com/crisp-dm-2/) and used an agile approach, iterating on multiple phases without necessarily locking on a previous one.

 #### Business Understanding
 * **Determine business objective:**
-Part of this was already done by the teammate whose dataset we selected in coursework 2 for COMP0035.
-Together we refined the goals and requirements of the target group and how could we achieve them
+Part of this was already done by the teammate whose dataset we selected in Coursework 1 and Coursework 2 for COMP0035.
+Together we refined the goals and requirements of the target group and how could we achieve them.

 * **Assess situation:**
-When assessing the situation we paid attention both to the requirements of our target customers and the coursework grading criteria, to determine which solutions would lead to the best result
+When assessing the situation we paid attention both to the requirements of our target customers and the coursework grading criteria, to determine which solutions would lead to the best results.

 * **Determine data mining goals:**